-Networks look online to lure young viewers back to TV
+Networks look online to attract young viewers back to TV

-NEW YORK Discovery Communications Inc and Time Warner Inc's Turner are taking the unusual step of streaming full episodes of new shows online or on apps before they air on TV to lure younger viewers in the face of slipping ratings.
+NEW YORK (Reuters) - Discovery Communications Inc (DISCA.O) and Time Warner Inc's (TWX.N) Turner are taking the unusual step of streaming full episodes of new shows online or on apps before they air on TV to attract younger viewers in the face of slipping ratings.

-Premium channels like CBS Corp's Showtime have done this for years to entice new subscribers, but cable networks have not, fearing they might cannibalize TV ratings.
+Premium channels like CBS Corp's (CBS.N) Showtime have done this for years to entice new subscribers, but cable networks have not, fearing they might cannibalize TV ratings.

-But today viewers have many more choices as streaming companies like Amazon.com Inc and Netflix Inc bring a year-round slate of new shows on top of broadcast television.
+But today viewers have many more choices as streaming companies like Amazon.com Inc (AMZN.O) and Netflix Inc (NFLX.O) bring a year-round slate of new shows on top of broadcast television.

 As a result, networks need to do more to promote new shows, according to Dave Morgan, head of advertising technology company Simulmedia.